Uttharavindri Ulle Vaa: Production

-Sridhar's directorial Dharti failed at the box office, which led Chitralaya to suffer losses.
+Sridhar's directorial Dharti failed at the box office, which led his production company Chithralaya to suffer losses.
 To compensate for the losses, Sridhar decided to do two projects at the same time, which became Avalukendru Or Manam and Uttharavindri Ulle Vaa.
-Unlike his previous films under Chitralaya where he only directed, for this film Sridhar only worked as producer while giving directorial responsibilities to his associate N. C. Chakravarthi who made his debut with this film.
+Unlike his previous films under Chithralaya where he only directed, for this film Sridhar only worked as producer while giving directorial responsibilities to his associate N. C. Chakravarthi who made his debut with this film.
 The film's screenplay was written by Gopu.

 Soundtrack

 Music was composed by M. S. Viswanathan and lyrics were written by Kannadasan.
 According to Scroll writer Sruthisagar Yamunan, the song "Madhamo Aavani Mangaiyo", sung by S. P. Balasubrahmanyam, was proof of the singer's command over sangadhis, despite his lack of formal training in classical music.
+The song "Kadhal Kadhal Endru" is set in Dharmavati raga, "Utharavindri Ulle Vaa" is partly set in Ranjani, whereas "Theanaatrangaraiyinile" is set in Pahadi.